eaprelsky/infodynamics/book/appendix_a_mathematical_derivations.md

 ## Conclusion

-These mathematical derivations provide a formal foundation for the information physics framework.
+These mathematical derivations provide a formal foundation for the information dynamics framework.
 While the equations are mathematically sound, their utility for understanding real cognitive processes requires extensive empirical validation.

 The framework offers:
 - **Predictive Models** for cognitive performance